 Labor and Delivery CNA Jobs Overview

 Certified nursing assistants (CNAs) perform a wide range of supporting tasks to help patients feel comfortable, while assisting RNs and other nursing professionals in their roles.
 Common responsibilities of labor and delivery CNA jobs in particular include monitoring patients’ vital signs, assisting expectant mothers with mobility and hygiene, and providing emotional support throughout the labor and delivery process (actual scope of practice will vary by state and facility).
-The demand for CNAs is expected to grow by 4% from 2022 to 2032, according to the Bureau of Labor Statistics.
+The demand for CNAs is expected to grow by 4% in the coming decade, according to the Bureau of Labor Statistics.

 Also, keep in mind that CNAs are referred to by other titles in some states: